Construction on the San Diego Wind Tunnel started in 1944 and was finished in 1946.

 Niskey said, "We have an opportunity to encourage and inspire the young engineers of tomorrow.
 The wind tunnel has held a critical role in the development of aircraft and I am honored to add to that achievement the chance to expand the operation of the facility to include educational tours, aerospace camps and testing programs for today's students."

-To date, the San Diego Wind Tunnel has conducted over 100,000 hours of testing and has been used extensively in numerous military and civil aerospace development programs, including the F-106, B-58, F-111, F-16, Global Hawk UAV, Tomahawk Cruise Missile, and Advanced Cruise Missile.
-It has recently served the testing needs of Cessna, Boeing, Gulfstream, Northrop Grumman, General Atomics, Raytheon, and Lockheed Martin.
+To date, the San Diego Wind Tunnel has conducted over 100,000 hours of testing and has been used extensively in numerous military and civil aerospace development programs, including the F-106, B-58, F-111, F-16, Global Hawk UAV, Tomahawk Cruise Missile, Advanced Cruise Missile and the Scorpion Jet.
+It has recently served the testing needs of Cessna, Boeing, Gulfstream, Northrop Grumman, General Atomics, Raytheon, Lockheed Martin and Textron AirLand.

 As the only wind tunnel in the nation capable of performing low-speed flutter testing, Boeing has used the facility extensively to test all its commercial airliners, from the 707 to the new 787 Dreamliner.